 Markets and products

-In addition to cryptos, Passfolio offers stocks, ETFs, REITs and ADRs traded on US stock exchanges.
-Popular assets such as mutual funds, bonds and options are missing from the product portfolio.
+Passfolio offers stocks, ETFs, REITs and ADRs traded on US stock exchanges, as well as cryptos.
+Popular assets such as mutual funds, bonds and options are not available.

-Passfolio's overall product offering is rather limited, and some highly popular asset classes (i.e. mutual funds and options) are not available at all.
+Passfolio's overall product offering is rather limited, and some highly popular asset classes (e.g. mutual funds and options) are not available at all.

 Stocks and ETFs